ML Model Monitoring Tools & Frameworks (2026)

 For online serving, the instrumentation pattern differs.
 You log prediction inputs and outputs to a stream (Kafka, Kinesis, Pub/Sub), then run your monitoring tool against that stream on a configurable window.
 WhyLabs and Arize both have native stream integrations.
 Evidently requires a separate consumption layer, but teams often combine it with a custom Faust or Spark Streaming consumer.

 The integration point that breaks most often is the reference dataset.
 Your monitoring tool compares current production data against a reference — usually training data or a recent production baseline.
 If that reference is computed once at deploy time and never updated, your alerts drift out of calibration as the world changes around your model.
 Build reference refresh into your pipeline: recompute the baseline quarterly or after every retrain, store it versioned alongside your model artifact, and load it explicitly in your monitoring configuration.
+This is one reason monitoring belongs in the machine learning pipeline itself, not bolted on after ML model deployment.

 For teams evaluating open-source vs. commercial, the total cost calculation should include the engineering hours to build alerting, dashboards, and oncall integration that commercial tools provide out of the box.
 An Evidently setup that surfaces alerts through PagerDuty requires integrating several layers; Arize or Fiddler ship that integration pre-wired.